 - Congenital anomaly (birth defects)

-Even after the medication is tested and approved by the FDA, it should be continually monitored for any unforeseen issues that may develop.
-If an issue does develop with the drug that makes it defective or potentially harmful, it may be recalled.
-The recall may be initiated by the manufacturers of the drug themselves or by the FDA.
+Even after the medication is tested and approved by the FDA, it should be continually monitored for any unforeseen issues that may develop, creating the need for drug recalls.
+The recall may be initiated by the manufacturers (voluntary recall) or by the FDA.

-A recall may occur if the drug is:
+A recall may occur if the medication is: